General measurements with limited resources and their application to quantum unambiguous state discrimination: Measuring with limited resources

-Let us consider measurement $\A$ and its coarse-graining $\B$.
-We will consider only a two-outcome coarse-graining as (i) we want to study the possibilities of single ancillary qubit that distinguishes only two outcomes, and (ii) the extension of the procedure that will be presented is straightforward.
-So let us have $\B=\{B,\id-B\}$ and $Q$ being the set of outcome indices of measurement $\A$ that define $B$, i.e.~$B=\sum_{j\in Q} A_j$.
+Let us consider a measurement $\A$ and its coarse-graining $\B$.
+We will consider only a two-outcome coarse-graining as (i) we want to study the possibilities of single ancillary qubit that distinguishes only two outcomes, and (ii) the analysis of the procedure to higher number of outcomes is straightforward.
+Let us have $\B=\{B,\id-B\}$ and $Q$ being the subset of outcome indices of measurement $\A$ that defines $B$, i.e., $B=\sum_{j\in Q} A_j$.

-Let us consider now that the effect $B$ was measured on the input state $\rho$.
+Let us now take the case when the effect $B$ was measured on the input state $\rho$ and the state change is described by L\"uders measurement from Eq.~(\ref{eq:luders}).
 The (unnormalized) state now is $\tilde\rho=B^{1/2}\rho B^{1/2}$.
-If we now want to fine-grain the results to obtain information about outcomes from $Q$, we cannot perform measurement $\A$ on the state $\tilde\rho$ any more --- the measurement to be performed needs to be adjusted for the fact that previous measurement $\B$ has been already done.
+If we now want to fine-grain the results to obtain information about outcomes from $Q$, we cannot perform measurement $\A$ on the state $\tilde\rho$ any more --- we need to design a new measurement adjusted for the fact that the previous measurement $\B$ has already been done, particular outcome corresponding to the effect $B$ has been obtained, and the state has changed.